Computer Siksha

 Which of the following correctly creates a hyperlink to an email address?

-Correct Answer: B — href=”mailto:…” To link to an email address, you prefix the address with mailto: in the href attribute.
-When a user clicks this link, their default email application opens with the “To” field pre-filled with the address.
+Correct Answer: B — href=”mailto:…” To link to an email address, you consequently prefix the address with mailto: in the href attribute.
+When a user clicks this link, their default email application opens with the “To” field pre-filled.
 Furthermore, this approach works across most devices and email clients without any extra setup.
-Therefore, use mailto: links for “Contact Us” sections on websites to give users an easy way to reach you.
+Therefore, use mailto: links for “Contact Us” sections to give users an easy way to reach you.

-Questions 51–55 · HTML Structure and Tag Naming Review
+Questions 51–60 · HTML Structure and Mixed Review

 Mixed Review